UCAS code: T210

 Our research spans a wide range of Japanese Studies fields, including pre-modern and modern history, politics, international relations, religion, theatre, cinema, linguistics, and literature.
 Our range of Japanese Studies option courses reflects this diversity, which means you will be able to choose a path through your programme that suits you.

-We consistently receive excellent feedback from students in Japanese, and our NSS results are among the highest in Asian Studies nationally.
+We consistently receive excellent feedback from students in Japanese.

 Our courses are mostly taught in seminars and tutorials, so you will have plenty of opportunity to contribute to class discussion and receive feedback on your progress.

 Language classes are active, innovative, inclusive, and always informed by the best practice in the field.
 Our final year students regularly pass the Japanese Language Proficiency Test at N2 and N1 level.

 You will continue your Japanese language study and deepen your understanding of Japanese society and culture through Researching Japan: Skills, Methods and Critiques.